Teaching Your Models to Understand Code via Focal Preference Alignment: Framework

 To help code LLMs better grasp the critical tokens driving functional differences between preference pairs, we modify the DPO algorithm to highlight key tokens in the dispreferred code snippet using a masking strategy.
 Specifically, given $y^-=[y_1^-, y_2^-, ..,y_L^-]$ containing $L$ tokens, vanilla DPO computes $\mathcal{K}^-$ as:

 We make the following adaptations to $\mathcal{K}^-$ while keeping $\mathcal{K}^+$ unchanged:

-Eq.~\eqref{k_w'} encourages the code LLMs to learn correct code generation patterns from \(y^+\).
-Eq.~\eqref{k_l'} explicitly focuses on contrasting critical tokens in \(y^-\) while keeping the correct tokens in the dispreferred code uninvolved in the loss computation through masking the tokens that do not appear in $D^-$.
-By penalizing critical tokens responsible for functional errors and avoiding over-optimization on tokens common to both \(y^+\) and \(y^-\), IterPref achieves more fine-grained alignment suitable for code, as opposed to previous sample-level optimization.
-This helps the code LLMs internalize correct coding patterns and more effectively recognize key token mistakes.
+Equation~\eqref{k_w'} guides the code LLM to learn correct code generation patterns from $y^+$.
+In contrast, Equation~\eqref{k_l'} explicitly focuses on contrasting critical tokens within $y^-$.
+It achieves this by masking tokens in the dispreferred code that do not appear in $D^-$, thereby excluding correct tokens in $y^-$ from the loss computation, as illustrated on the right side of Figure~\ref{fig:4}.
+By penalizing critical tokens that cause functional errors and preventing over-optimization on tokens common to both \(y^+\) and \(y^-\), \method~achieves a more fine-grained alignment tailored for code, improving upon previous sample-level optimization approaches.
+This refined strategy enables code LLMs to better internalize correct coding patterns and more effectively identify crucial token-level errors.

 Our loss also targets pairwise optimization:

 Correspondingly, the RPO loss~\cite{liu2024provably,pang2024iterative}, a variant of DPO, consists of a weighted SFT loss on \(y^+\), scaled by \(\alpha\).
 Our modified DPO loss also complements RPO, and the RPO-format \(\mathcal{L}^{'}_{\text{RPO}}\) loss is: